-Sound Waves 6/11/18
+Sound Waves Spelling 1/8/21

 There’s been a lot of research in recent years analysing different approaches to teaching reading and spelling.
 This research shows that systematic synthetic phonics is an essential and effective method for developing students’ reading and spelling proficiency.
 Several relevant studies and reports from the past two decades are summarised below.

-2005 – The Australian Government’s National Inquiry into the Teaching of Literacy report recommends that ‘teachers provide systematic, direct and explicit phonics instruction so that children master the essential alphabetic code-breaking skills required for foundational reading proficiency’.2 Read this study in full.
+2005 – The Australian Government’s National Inquiry into the Teaching of Literacy report recommends that ‘teachers provide systematic, direct and explicit phonics instruction so that children master the essential alphabetic code-breaking skills required for foundational reading proficiency’.2 Read this review in full.

 2005 – Christensen and Bowey compare the progress of children taught using synthetic phonics with those taught using alternative methods of phonics instruction.
 Children who were taught using synthetic phonics outperformed children in comparison groups on measures of spelling, word reading and reading comprehension.
-Their study shows distinct benefits with the grapheme–phoneme approach (see Fig 1), with significantly higher reading ages and clearly improved skills, including:
+Their study shows distinct benefits of the grapheme–phoneme approach (see Fig 1), with significantly higher reading ages and clearly improved skills, including:

 2006 – The Independent Review of the Teaching of Early Reading (commonly called The Rose Report) provides unambiguous recommendations for teaching reading and spelling, suggesting, ‘Having considered a wide range of evidence, the review has concluded that the case of systematic phonic work is overwhelming and much strengthened by a synthetic approach…’ 5 Read this study in full.